 Tibial plateau fractures were originally termed a bumper or fender fracture but only 25% of tibial plateau fractures result from impact with automobile bumpers.

-The commonest mechanism of injury involves axial loading, e.g. fall from a significant height.
+The most common mechanism of injury involves axial loading, e.g. fall from a significant height.
 In younger patients, the most common pattern of fracture is splitting, while in older, more osteoporotic patients, depression fractures typically are sustained.

-Fractures of the lateral plateau are much more common than the medial.
+Fractures of the lateral plateau are much more common than the medial plateau.
 To injure the medial plateau a large amount of force is required; fractures of the medial plateau are usually seen in conjunction with fractures of the lateral plateau and other bones around the knee joint.

 Tibial plateau fractures are complex injuries that require adequate imaging to assess prior to fixation.

 The severity of injury is often underestimated by plain film.
 Lipohaemarthrosis should be present.